-It is expected that arrangements of a similar nature as outlined above will apply in relation to Subsequent Placings, with the costs and expenses that will be borne by investors being set at the time of the relevant Subsequent Placing ("Subsequent Expenses").
+It is expected that arrangements of a similar nature as outlined above in relation to the Initial Issue will apply in relation to Subsequent Placings, with the costs and expenses that will be borne by investors being set at the time of the relevant Subsequent Placing ("Subsequent Expenses"), provided that on the basis that the Company undertakes the Initial Issue and at least one Subsequent Placing, and assuming that at least US\$150 million is raised in aggregate, the Directors estimate that total costs and expenses across the Initial Issue and such Subsequent Placings will not exceed 2% of the aggregate Gross Initial Proceeds and the gross proceeds of such Subsequent Placings.
 It is not possible to ascertain the exact costs and expenses of such Subsequent Placing.
-The Subsequent Expenses may or may not be capped in the same manner as the Initial Expenses.
-Expected issue expenses of a Subsequent Placing of Ordinary Shares or C Shares will be announced by way of RIS announcement at the time of the relevant Subsequent Placing.
 No Ordinary Shares issued pursuant to a Subsequent Placing will be issued at a Placing Price (net of the Subsequent Expenses pertaining to that Subsequent Placing) that is less than the latest published Net Asset Value per Ordinary Share.

 Prospective investors will be able to elect to subscribe for Ordinary Shares and/or C Shares issued under the Placing Programme in US Dollars and/or Sterling.
-The Placing Price will be announced in US Dollars together with a Sterling equivalent amount and the relevant US Dollar/Sterling exchange rate used to convert the Placing Price, through a Regulatory Information Service as soon as practicable in conjunction with each Subsequent Placing.
+The Placing Price will be announced in US Dollars together with a Sterling equivalent amount and the relevant US Dollar/Sterling exchange rate used to convert the Placing Price, through a Regulatory Information Service announcement as soon as practicable in conjunction with each Subsequent Placing.